ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 ## Supporting HPKE Configurations Independent of Tasks {#hpke-config-no-task-id}

 In DAP, Clients need to know the HPKE configuration of each Aggregator before sending reports.
-(See HPKE Configuration Request in
+(See HPKE Configuration Request in {{!DAP}}.)
+However, in a DAP deployment that supports the Taskprov extension, if a Client requests the Aggregator's HPKE configuration with the task ID computed as described in
-{{!DAP=I-D.draft-ietf-ppm-dap-02}}.)
-However, in a DAP deployment that supports the `task_prov` extension, if a Client requests the Aggregator's HPKE configuration with the task ID computed as described in {{construct-task-id}}, the task ID may not be configured in the Aggregator yet, because the Aggregator is still waiting for the first Client report with the `task_prov` extension to arrive.
+{{construct-task-id}}, the task ID may not be configured in the Aggregator yet, because the Aggregator is still waiting for the task to be advertised by a Client.

-To mitigate this issue, if an Aggregator wants to support the `task_prov` extension, it SHOULD choose which HPKE configuration to advertise to Clients independent of the task ID.
+To mitigate this issue, if an Aggregator wants to support the Taskprov extension, it SHOULD choose which HPKE configuration to advertise to Clients independent of the task ID.
 It MAY continue to support per-task HPKE configurations for other tasks that are configured out-of-band.

-In addition, if a Client wants to include the `task_prov` extension in its report, it SHOULD NOT specify the `task_id` parameter when requesting the HPKE configuration from an Aggregator.
+In addition, if a Client intends to advertise a task via the Taskprov extension, it SHOULD NOT specify the `task_id` parameter when requesting the HPKE configuration from an Aggregator.

 # Client Behavior